Orange Order in Canada: Orangemen and war

 Orangemen played a big part in suppressing the Upper Canada Rebellion of William Lyon Mackenzie in 1837.
 Though the rebellion was short-lived, 317 Orangemen were sworn into the local militia by the Mayor of Toronto and then resisted Mackenzie's march down Yonge Street in 1837.

 They were involved in resisting the Fenians at the Battle of Ridgeway in 1866.
 An obelisk there marks the spot where Orangemen died in defending the colony against an attack by members of Clan na Gael (commonly known as Fenians).

 Orangemen in western Canada helped suppress the rebellions of Louis Riel in 1870 and 1885.
 The killing of abducted Orangeman Thomas Scott was a turning point in the 1870 Red River Rebellion which caused the Dominion government to launch the Wolseley expedition to restore order.
 The first Orange warrant in Manitoba and the North-West Territories was carried by a member of this expedition.

 In 1913, the Orange Association of Manitoba volunteered a regiment to fight with the Ulster Volunteers against British forces if Home Rule were to be introduced to Ireland.

 Lodges

-At its peak in 1920, the Orange Order had 2,000 lodges with about 100,000 members throughout Canada and the British colony of Newfoundland.
+At its peak in 1920, the Orange Order had 2,000 lodges with about 100,000 members throughout Canada and the Dominion of Newfoundland.

+Orange Order in Canada is organized under Grand Lodges, but its structure in Canada has both a national Grand Lodge and provincial Grand Lodges, as well as youth and women's lodges.